bibixx/zium.app/README.md

 * Great appreciation goes to the creator of the [MultiViewer app](https://multiviewer.app/) which was a great inspiration during development of this project.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- DISCLAIMERS -->
 ## Disclaimers

-* This website is unofficial and is not associated in any way with the Formula 1 companies.
+* This project is unofficial and is not associated in any way with the Formula 1 companies.
 F1, FORMULA ONE, FORMULA 1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX and related marks are trade marks of Formula One Licensing B.V.
 * Login information is stored and used solely on your device.
 No passwords, personal data, or payment information is sent to zium.app servers.
 * You must have an active F1 TV subscription to access video streams. zium.app doesn’t allow you to watch Formula 1 for free.